qunitjs/qunit/docs/projects.md

 title: Who's using QUnit?
 ---

-<p class="lead">These organizations and open-source projects use QUnit to keep their code in check.</p>
+<p class="lead">These organizations and open-source projects, and many others, use QUnit to keep their code in check.</p>

 ## Organizations